Hyundai Grandeur: Hyundai Grandeur Hybrid (2013–2017)

-It is a version of Hyundai Grandeur for South Korea market, with 2.4-liter Theta II MPi (159PS) engine, 47PS electric motor, projector beam headlights, LED tail lights, a dual exhaust system, 17-inch aluminum wheels, Nappa leather seats, a leather-wrapped steering wheel and wood grain trim, dual-zone automatic climate control, heated seats, a rear view camera, a USB charging system, an infotainment system with a 6-inch display.
+It is a version of Hyundai Grandeur for South Korea market, with 2.4-litre Theta II MPi (159PS) engine, 47PS electric motor, projector beam headlights, LED tail lights, a dual exhaust system, 17-inch aluminum wheels, Nappa leather seats, a leather-wrapped steering wheel and wood grain trim, dual-zone automatic climate control, heated seats, a rear view camera, a USB charging system, an infotainment system with a 6-inch display.
 Options include a panoramic sunroof, a premium audio system and GPS navigation.

 The vehicle went on sale on December 17, 2013.

 2014 model year update

-Changes to US models of Hyundai Azera include lower starting price of $31,000 ($1,250 reduction from 2013), refined steering feel and precision, standard 6-inch color LCD audio display with rear view camera, standard driver blind-spot mirror, new electroluminescent gauge cluster with color LCD trip computer, new 8-inch navigation system standard on Limited, power-folding side mirrors standard on Limited, Hyundai Assurance Connected Care telematics services standard for three years.
+Changes to US models of Hyundai Azera include lower starting price of $31,000 ($1,250 reduction from 2013), refined steering feel and precision, standard 6-inch colour LCD audio display with rear view camera, standard driver blind-spot mirror, new electroluminescent gauge cluster with colour LCD trip computer, new 8-inch navigation system standard on Limited, power-folding side mirrors standard on Limited, Hyundai Assurance Connected Care telematics services standard for three years.

 Sixth generation (IG; 2016)

 Hyundai unveiled the sixth generation Grandeur on October 27, 2016.
 The sixth generation model was not sold in North America due to slow sales of the preceding version; other than Hyundai's new luxury division Genesis Motors, the Sonata became the largest and most expensive sedan marketed by Hyundai in the US.
 A Hybrid model was added in March 2017.
-The 2.2-liter diesel engine option was discontinued in 2018.
+The 2.2-litre diesel engine option was discontinued in 2018.
 132,000 Grandeurs were sold in 2017 and about 110,000 vehicles were sold in 2018.
 It is the best-selling vehicle in its category in the South Korean market.